OI-wiki/i18n/docs/ds/avl.md

 \end{cases}
 $$

 Therefore, the rotated nodes B, C, and D also satisfy property 2.
-The pseudocode for maintaining a balanced operation for a node is given.
+The pseudocode for maintaining a balanced operation for a node is given below.

 ```text
 Maintain-Balanced(p)